fahmad480/SimpleWhatsAppWebAPI/docs/INTEGRATION_GUIDE.md

 ---

-Dengan panduan ini, Anda dapat mengintegrasikan WhatsApp OTP API ke dalam aplikasi Anda dengan mudah dan aman.
-Pastikan untuk mengikuti best practices untuk keamanan dan performa yang optimal.
+With this guide, you can easily integrate WhatsApp OTP API into your application safely and efficiently.
+Make sure to follow best practices for optimal security and performance.